IshaanVadhan/novastream-backend/README.md

 Your distribution folder should look like:

 ```
-Novastream/
- ├── exe/
- |    ├── novastream-jre/
- |    └── Novastream.exe
+<project-root>/
- └── launcher/
+ └── Novastream/
-     ├── javafx-jmods-21/
-     ├── icon.ico
+      ├── Novastream.exe
-     ├── novastream-backend.jar
+      ├── app/
-     └── novastream-launch4j-config.xml
+      └── runtime/

 ```

 ---

 ## 💡 Notes

-⚠ _Sign the EXE to avoid antivirus false positives (recommended)._
 ⚠ _You don’t need to install Java on the target machine — the custom JRE is bundled._
+⚠ _Distribute the `Novastream/` folder — zip it and ship it._
+⚠ _Task Manager will show `Novastream.exe` as process name._